 The species was previously widespread and common throughout the country.
 Unfortunately the introduction of mammalian predators caused a catastrophic decline in numbers.
 It is now extinct throughout its natural range, and survives only on three small, intensively managed islands following a series of successful translocations.
 Dedicated conservation efforts have seen the population increase slowly to 125 individuals.

 - Order: Psittaciformes

 - Population: 126

 - Size: 58-64cm

-Endemic to New Zealand, though extinct throughout its natural range which historically covered areas throughout the North, South and Steward Islands.
-Individuals from Stewart Island were translocated to four off-shore islands: Maud, Codfish, Pearl and Little Barrier.
-Today only Codfish, Anchor and Little Barrier are inhabited by Kakpos, providing a species range of around 6,000 hectares.
+Endemic to New Zealand, though extinct throughout its natural range which historically covered areas throughout the North, South and Stewart Islands.
+Individuals from Stewart Island were translocated to three off-shore islands: Codfish Island/Whenua Hou, Anchor Island, and Little Barrier Island/Hauturu-o-Toi, providing a species range of around 6,000 hectares.

 Habitat and Ecology

 The Kakapo can be found in a wide range of habitats of varying altitudes and climates, including forest, scrub, herb fields and tussock grassland.
 The species has also adapted to unfamiliar habitats, including pastureland.